whaleymar/whalECS/README.md

 The main changes are:

 1. Does not rely on RTTI to make unique IDs for components/systems.
 Uses compile-time type IDs instead
-2. Single header (plus some cpp files) for an improved API
+2. Single header (plus some cpp files) for an improved API.
+Now components can be added with `entity.add<Transform>()` (default constructor) or `entity.add(transform)`.
-3. Systems now have virtual onAdd and onDelete functions, which makes it easier to interact with non-ECS systems that interact w/ components.
-Logic for non-trivial component destructors should go in the onDelete function of a single-component system.
+3. Systems now have virtual onAdd and onDelete functions, which is my solution to running non-trivial constructors/destructors when components are created/destroyed.

 ## Constraints